 - Also part of the Solution is the Lock Harness System.
 This piece of technology works in conjunction with the shoe’s heel cup in locking the foot in place yet allowing for enough flexibility when performing hooking maneuvers on overhangs and in-cuts.

 Downturn.
 The La Sportiva Solution is an aggressively downturned rock climbing shoe.
 It is a platform designed for technical ascents.
 Its form is built to last and remain the same thanks to the P3 technology.

 Applications.
 This climbing footgear from La Sportiva is generally intended for steep terrain, where overhangs are common.
 It may be used for bouldering, sport routes, and face climbing.
 It is a shoe designed for indoor (gym) use as well on top of outdoor adventures.

 The La Sportiva Solution is a relatively true-to-size rock climbing shoe for men and women.
 Its highly asymmetrical fit is built for technical performance.
-It is only partially lined.
-Therefore, with time, its confines will possibly stretch for about 1/2 size.
+Its confines may or may not stretch with time.
 Users may adjust its fit to their preference using the climbing shoe’s Velcro closure (also known as Fast Lacing System).

 Midsole.
 Giving the Solution zonal support is the LaspoFlex midsole.
 The one in the men’s variant is 1.1 mm thick, while the one in the women’s version has a thickness of 0.9 mm.
 It reinforces the toe zone only, giving users a steadier forefoot foothold when dealing with nubbins and tricky pockets.
 Its toe-only presence translates to enhanced edging capabilities without the unnecessary stiffness around the midfoot and heel zones.